 By using an aquarium vacuum and a water bucket, you can remove the debris from the substrate and remove the old water from the tank at the same time.
 You should be gentle while doing this to avoid scaring the fish.
 Remove only as much water as the available new water you have prepared.

 3. Clean the sides of the fish tank.

-While some fish hobbyists might prefer to do this step ahead of substrate vacuuming, I personally do it afterwards in order to avoid creating debris (from the substrate) all over the fish tank during the cleaning.
+While some fish hobbyists might prefer to do this step ahead of substrate vacuuming, I do it afterward to avoid creating debris (from the substrate) all over the fish tank during the cleaning.
 You may use an algae scraper to clean the front and the sides of the fish tank.

-For those who have acrylic tanks, we need special algae scraper for acrylic tanks in order to avoid scratching it.
-I have also tried it with 100% cotton shirt with good results.
+For those who have acrylic tanks, we need special algae scraper for acrylic tanks to avoid scratching it.
+I have also tried it with 100% cotton shirt with excellent results.

 4. Refill the aquarium with already prepared clean water

-You should do this in a careful manner.
-Do not dump the water into the fish tank too quickly, it might make a mess of the substrate and scare the fish.
-Adding new water slowly into the tank can also help fish get used to the new change in water perimeter, thus avoiding shock.
+You should carefully do this.
+Do not dump the water into the fish tank too quickly; it might make a mess of the substrate and scare the fish.
+Adding new water slowly into the tank can also help fish acclimate to the new change in water perimeter, thus avoiding shock.